 In a bachelor's degree program in quality assurance, students can gain knowledge in the laws regulating industries such as health care, pharmaceutical manufacturing, engineering and biological science research.
 They can analyze the effectiveness of company policies, making improvements where needed.
 Students can also take part in simulations or real-world audits, reviews and random samples.

-Undergraduate degree programs in quality assurance can typically be completed within four years.
 Students can be expected to complete general education coursework to comply with university degree requirements.
 This could include classes in social science, math, natural science and English.
 Courses within the quality assurance program can include:

 - Quality economics